Escaping the Debt Spiral - How to Build a Repayment Plan and Where to Get Help

 Write Down Every Debt

 Lender, outstanding balance, interest rate, monthly payment.
 List everything.
 Many people with multiple debts do not have an accurate picture of their total debt.
 The psychology of "not wanting to look" prevents them from facing the problem.
 But you cannot devise a strategy without knowing the enemy.
+Even if it feels frightening, writing everything down on paper or a spreadsheet is the first step.

 Understand Your Cash Flow

 Record your monthly income and expenses accurately.
 Simply visualizing "what you spend and how much" reveals expenses that can be cut.
 Budgeting apps can automatically import bank account and credit card statements.
-(Books on household budgeting can help you learn specific methods)
+Books on household budgeting can help you learn specific methods.

 Repayment Strategies